EasyPost/easy-ui/documentation/specs/Badge.md

 - Minimizing confusion around accessibility when considering Badge contents along with an optional accessibility label
 - Keeping the API clear with all of the different possible states that the Badge can be in
+- Extending our theme tokens with the variants

 ### Prior Art